edgedb/easy-edgedb/README.md

 No problem - just change `Person` to `NPC` and it will work.

 Let's also experiment with a player character.
 We'll make one called Emil Sinclair who starts out traveling by horse-drawn carriage.
+We'll also just give him `City` so he'll have all three cities.

 ```
 INSERT PC {
   name := 'Emil Sinclair',
-  places_visited := ['Vienna', 'Germany'],
+  places_visited := City,
   transport := <Transport>'horse-drawn carriage',
 };
 ```